ChilliCream/hotchocolate-docs/docs/instrumentation.md

 title: Instrumentation
 ---

 The _Hot Chocolate_ instrumentation allows you to receive internal instrumentation events and process them further.
-Instrumentation events are provided trhough a `DiagnosticSource`.
+Instrumentation events are provided through a `DiagnosticSource`.

 Using Microsoft\`s `DiagnosticSource` API allows us to provide rich events without compromising on information detail.

 As a developer using _Hot Chocolate_ we can subscribe to those events and delegate them either to our logging provider or to another tracing infrastructure for further processing.

-This allows us to just take the information we need for a certain logging solution and for instance craft the events provided by _Hot Chocolate_ into logging meesages that fit our project.
+This allows us to just take the information we need for a certain logging solution and for instance craft the events provided by _Hot Chocolate_ into logging messages that fit our project.

 ## Events

 First let us have a look at what events _Hot Chocolate_ currently provides and what they mean.
-Later we will walk you through how to setup a `IDiagnosticObserver`.
+Later we will walk you through how to setup an `IDiagnosticObserver`.

 ### Query Events